xsuite/xsuite/docs/twiss.rst

 Beam sizes from twiss table
 ===========================

-The transverse and longitudinal beam sizes can be computed from the twiss table as illustrated in the following example:
+The transverse and longitudinal beam sizes can be computed from the twiss table, as illustrated in the following example:

 .. literalinclude:: generated_code_snippets/compute_beam_sizes.py